 - Team: 2 tree surgeons

-This project was carried out by a team of two tree surgeons - one certified, who has permission to climb trees of up to 65 ft. in height; and one, who’d help with the work on the ground.
-It was a property in Clapham.
+This project in Clapham was carried out by a team of two local tree surgeons - one certified, who has permission to climb trees of up to 65 ft. in height; and one, who’d help with the work on the ground.
 The customer wanted more sunlight in his yard, so the team had to lift and reduce the crown of the bay tree.

 As you can see from the photos, the crown of the tree was rather thick and it threw quite the shade over the yard.
 It was blocking the sunlight for the rest of plants in the garden with making the whole outdoor area gloomy and cold.
 That had to change immediately, so here’s how the tree surgeons helped our Clapham customer.